Vismanza/sfiFieldGuideCostMargin/docs/pages/1-setup-basics.md

 When you Enable Cost and Margin, the Pricing Variables are created that connect CPQ to the relevant fields across xLI and Asset.

-This is an imoprtant consideration as it helps define the pattern required when adding custom fields (you will need to create the fields and Pricing Variables required).
+This is an important consideration as it helps define the pattern required when adding custom fields (you will need to create the fields and Pricing Variables required).
 At this stage a hook is required to cover the calculation logic that is proved out of the box for One Time Charge, Monthly Recurring Charges and Usage Pricing.

 #### Enable Cost and Margin Feature as per the [docs](https://help.salesforce.com/s/articleView?language=en_US&id=ind.comms_enabling_cost_and_margin.htm&type=5).